Brian Kelleher Richter

 Research

-I am interested in understanding how economic actors respond the institutional environment in which they operate.
+I am interested in understanding how economic actors respond to the institutional environments in which they operate—and study related questions by bringing appropriate statistical research designs and sometimes new methodological tools to bear on them.
 My interdisciplinary research interests span political economy, non-market strategy, business and politics, corporate social responsibility, law and economics, corporate finance, international economics, and applied microeconomics.
-I have several projects in progress and others in the pipeline: most are related in some way to corporate political influence.
+I have several projects in progress and others in the pipeline: most are related in some way to corporate political influence or corporate social responsibility.

 Working Papers